Merkoba/Hue/configuration.md

 "max_admin_log_messages"
 >Maximum amount of messages to store in room admin logs.
 It stores information about the most recent admin activity.

-"max_access_log_messages"
->Maximum amount of messages to store in room access logs.
-It stores information about user join and quit activity.

 "max_visited_rooms_items"
 >Maximum amount of items shown in the Visited Rooms list.